Robot-Inventor/async-query/README.md

 Asynchronous versions of ``querySelector()`` and ``querySelectorAll()``.

-This is useful when you want to retrieve objects based on attributes that change dynamically and you cannot control when the attributes change.
+This is useful when you want to retrieve elements based on attributes that change dynamically and you cannot control when the attributes change.
 For example, this can be used for browser extensions.

 ## Installation